synaps-io/synaps-go/README.md

 > Ensure that your endpoint is reachable from the internet so webhook server can reach it

-Once its done you can add your endpoint URL to synaps [manager](https://manager-kyc.synaps.io) (see [documentation](https://docs.synaps.io/quickstart#6-configure-webhooks) for guidance)
+Once done, add your endpoint URL to Synaps [manager](https://manager-kyc.synaps.io) (see [documentation](https://docs.synaps.io/quickstart#6-configure-webhooks) for guidance).

 Congratulations, you're now all set!

-Remember to keep it secure by:
+Be sure not to overlook theses steps to ensure security:
 - Verifying that the secret in the query parameters is matching the one given to you on the manager.
 This step ensures that you are exclusively receiving events from Synaps, as shown in the [example](https://github.com/synaps-hub/synaps-sdk-go/tree/refactor/exemple-and-error-handling#handle-webhook) below.
 - Utilizing HTTPS to establish a secure communication channel.
 This practice ensures the confidentiality and integrity of the data being exchanged.

 ## API Reference

-For more details on the API, please refer to the [Synaps API Reference](https://docs.synaps.io/session).
+For more details about the API, please refer to the [Synaps API Reference](https://docs.synaps.io/session).

 # Corporate (Coming soon)
 ...